calvert42/hubspot-gulp/readme.md

 This will begin the task that watches the /dist directory for changes.

 #### SASS
 Sass files are located in /sass.
-Gulp looks for any filechanges to `.scss` files and partials in that directory and will compile them with a sourcemap to `/dist`
+Gulp looks for any filechanges to `.scss` files and partials in that directory and will compile them with a sourcemap to `/dist`.

+NOTE: In Hubspot when using dev tools, you'll need to add the query "hsDebug=True" to your URL in order to see sourcemaps.

+#### Upload
-Then you'll be prompted with something like this
+This gulp recipe watches for changes in `/dist`.
+Once it sees something change, you'll be prompted with something like this
 ```shell
 ?
 Pick a file ›
 Bare Minimum(css)